MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-intro.md

 Visibility |  XIM is provided as a compiled library without source.  | MPM is provided with source, so you may customize behavior by directly interacting with Xbox Live services or with XSAPI.
 Session and Matchmaking | XIM provides simple pre-configured matchmaking rules and does not require multiplayer configuration. | MPM [requires configuring the Multiplayer service](service-configuration/configure-the-multiplayer-service.md), which enables sophisticated specification of matchmaking and session behavior.
 Networking | XIM provides a simple & secure player to player network, backed by the Xbox Live Relay service when required. | MPM is designed so you can plug in your own secure networking solution using Windows.Networking.XboxLive.
-Game Chat | XIM provides integrated voice and text chat. | In-game communication can be implemented with the Game Chat API or by using XIM out-of-band reservations to enable chat for an MPM managed roster.
+Game chat | XIM provides integrated voice and text chat. | In-game communication can be implemented with the Game Chat 2 API or by using XIM out-of-band reservations to enable chat for an MPM managed roster.